 The Vickery Coal Mine (VCM) is an open cut coal mine located in the Gunnedah Coal Basin, approximately 25 kilometres (km) north of Gunnedah in New South Wales (NSW).
 The VCM is operated by Vickery Coal Pty Limited (VCPL) (a wholly owned subsidiary of Whitehaven Coal Limited [Whitehaven]).
 Development Consent (SSD-7480) was granted to VCPL on 12 August 2020 by the NSW Independent Planning Commission as a delegate of the NSW Minister for Planning under section 75J of the NSW Environmental Planning and Assessment Act 1979 (EP&A Act).
 VCM encompasses the closed site, Canyon Coal Mine, for which a development consent is still active.
-A previous development consent for VCM, SSD-5000 is planned to be relinquished prior to 30 April 2024.
+A previous development consent for VCM, SSD-5000 is planned to be relinquished prior to 31 October 2025 along with DA 8-1-2005 for Canyon Coal Mine.